paperboatcc/fasmga.py/README.md

 # fasmga.py

 fasmga.py is a [Fasm.ga](https://fasmga.org) API wrapper written using asyncio.
+[Fasm.ga](https://fasmga.org) is a free and open-source URL shortener.

 ## Installation
 fasmga.py works with Python 3.7 and greater. \